-1. Explore scholarships
+1. Explore additional scholarships

 2. Submit your FAFSA

-*Please note that the State of IL MAP deadline changes year-to-year and was 1/15/17 for the 2017-2018 year.
+*Please note that the state of Illinois' MAP deadline changes year-to-year and has been as early as February in years past.

 3. Student Aid Report